laufergall/ML_Speaker_Characteristics/README.md

 #### Overview

-I will be adding my predictive modeling scripts and results to this repository.
+I will be adding my predictive modeling scripts and results to this repository, as a manner of communicating my ideas combining code, data, and visualizations.
 My research is outlined [here](http://www.qu.tu-berlin.de/?id=lfernandez) and can also be followed in [ResearchGate](https://www.researchgate.net/profile/Laura_Fernandez_Gallardo).

 **No audio** or means to recover the speech recording sessions are provided.
 Speakers' names are pseudo anonymized.